FAQ Buying Guide · 8 min read · Updated May 2026

 Can I disable bot execution and only use the AI insights?

-What happens to my stop-loss rules when I upgrade from the free trial?
+What happens to my stop-loss rules when I upgrade to a paid plan?

 They carry over unchanged.
-The risk engine and every stop-loss / take-profit / max-drawdown rule you configured on the trial follow you into the paid plan.
+The risk engine and every stop-loss / take-profit / max-drawdown rule you configured earlier follow you into the paid plan.
 Continuity is by design — the safety net does not change just because the subscription tier did.

-Start your free trial on the platform that matches your workflow.
+Start on the platform that matches your workflow.